Memory: Genetic underpinnings

 Several genes, proteins and enzymes have been extensively researched for their association with memory.
 Long-term memory, unlike short-term memory, is dependent upon the synthesis of new proteins.
-This occurs within the cellular body, and concerns the particular transmitters, receptors, and new synapse pathways that reinforce the communicative strength between neurons.
+This occurs within the cell, and concerns the particular transmitters, receptors, and new synapse pathways that reinforce the communicative strength between neurons.
 The production of new proteins devoted to synapse reinforcement is triggered after the release of certain signaling substances (such as calcium within hippocampal neurons) in the cell.
 In the case of hippocampal cells, this release is dependent upon the expulsion of magnesium (a binding molecule) that is expelled after significant and repetitive synaptic signaling.
 The temporary expulsion of magnesium frees NMDA receptors to release calcium in the cell, a signal that leads to gene transcription and the construction of reinforcing proteins.
 For more information, see long-term potentiation (LTP).

 One of the newly synthesized proteins in LTP is also critical for maintaining long-term memory.
 This protein is an autonomously active form of the enzyme protein kinase C (PKC), known as PKMζ.
 PKMζ maintains the activity-dependent enhancement of synaptic strength and inhibiting PKMζ erases established long-term memories, without affecting short-term memory or, once the inhibitor is eliminated, the ability to encode and store new long-term memories is restored.
 Also, BDNF is important for the persistence of long-term memories.

 The long-term stabilization of synaptic changes is also determined by a parallel increase of pre- and postsynaptic structures such as axonal bouton, dendritic spine and postsynaptic density.
 On the molecular level, an increase of the postsynaptic scaffolding proteins PSD-95 and HOMER1c has been shown to correlate with the stabilization of synaptic enlargement.
 The cAMP response element-binding protein (CREB) is a transcription factor which is believed to be important in consolidating short-term to long-term memories, and which is believed to be downregulated in Alzheimer's disease.